 This year, The Incus Group undertook an Impact Measurement Program for the Australian Children’s Music Foundation.
 The purpose of this project was to develop a framework to articulate, track, and report on the outcomes in schools for students, teachers and the community through music programs conducted by ACMF music teachers.

-This project would not be possible without the generous support of the Tony Foundation, and Future Generation Investment Company (FGX) – who support the music programs in NSW areas of study.
+This project would not be possible without the generous support of the Tony Foundation and Future Generation Investment Company (FGX).

 Key findings derived from the research demonstrated the following: